 - Reasons to support a further stay in New Zealand, such as work or family obligations.

 However, New Zealand immigration officers are under no obligation to consider the request or grant the desired visa.
-It’s wiser to get the eTA New Zealand or another relevant type of visa before traveling and trying to avoid overstaying New Zealand visa penalties.
+It’s wiser to get the eTA New Zealand or another relevant type of visa before travelling and leave the country within the established timeframe in order to avoid overstaying New Zealand visa penalties.